-- 5.1 This is the fifth Action Plan produced by the Council.
+- 5.1 This is the sixth Action Plan produced by the Council.
 Although housing delivery declined in 2019/20, there has been an increase in delivery during 2021/22 which reflects the significant number of dwellings being granted permission in 2018/19 and 2019/20 coming to fruition.
-However, despite the increase in permissions, the Council has a HDT result of 72% (based on completions) and therefore a presumption in favour of sustainable development applies.
-These characteristics are very much a reflection of the limited supply of available land in Adur, and the fact that supply relies on several larger sites coming forward. - 5.2 This Housing Delivery Action Plan demonstrates the proactive approach being taken by the Council and its partners to increase the level of housing delivery in the Local Plan area.
+However, the Council has a HDT result of 81% (based on completions) and thus still has to prepare an Action Plan.
+This is an improvement on the previous HDT result (72%) as at December 2023.
+These characteristics are very much a reflection of the limited supply of available land in Adur, and the fact that supply relies on several larger sites coming forward.
+However despite this, given that the adopted Adur Local Plan is more than 5 years old, delivery is now being measured against the standard methodology and in this context, delivery is under-supplying. - 5.2 This Housing Delivery Action Plan demonstrates the proactive approach being taken by the Council and its partners to increase the level of housing delivery in the Local Plan area.
 Significant steps have been taken within the Planning Service and beyond to help bring forward identified development sites and identify new ones.
-Some of the key steps identified in this Action Plan include: - Commencement of review of the Adur Local Plan; - A focussed approach to bring forward existing development through land assembly, improved marketing and partnership working (often led by the Council); - A full and positive review of all potential development opportunities (including greenfield sites) with a robust and comprehensive Strategic Housing Land Availability Assessment, which includes a regular 'call for sites'; - The introduction of a Housing Land Supply exercise in 2024 (additional to standard annual monitoring) to obtain information directly from developers on the deliverability of development sites particularly with regards to estimated phasing of completions over a five year period; - Improved Development Management processes; - Alignment of plans and strategies (internal and external) to deliver housing objectives; - A clear corporate commitment to deliver development on its own sites and to work with partners and other landowners to facilitate delivery; - Continued co-operation with neighbouring local authorities. - 5.3 It is clear that, as predicted through the Adur Local Plan 2017, the projected increase in dwellings being granted planning consent is being seen in reality as sites come forward.
+Some of the key steps identified in this Action Plan include: - Commencement of review of the Adur Local Plan; - A focussed approach to bring forward existing development through land assembly, improved marketing and partnership working (often led by the Council); - A full and positive review of all potential development opportunities (including greenfield sites) with a robust and comprehensive Strategic Housing Land Availability Assessment, which includes a regular 'call for sites'; - Improved Development Management processes;

+- Alignment of plans and strategies (internal and external) to deliver housing objectives; - A clear corporate commitment to deliver development on its own sites and to work with partners and other landowners to facilitate delivery; - Continued co-operation with neighbouring local authorities. - 5.3 It has been reported in previous action plans, as predicted through the Adur Local Plan 2017, the projected increase in dwellings being granted planning consent was being seen in reality as sites came forward.
 Furthermore, the Council has put in place actions and interventions that will help to increase housing delivery in the Local Plan area.
-However, looking longer term past this current plan period, the Council has no way of addressing the main constraint which is a tightly drawn boundary, environmental constraints and very limited land availability.
-However the emerging Adur Local Plan will take a positive approach to maximising the opportunities available to facilitate housing delivery and continue to work with neighbouring authorities through the West Sussex and Greater Brighton Strategic Planning Board to jointly address strategic planning and development issues.
+However, as reported in this current action plan, with regards to the monitoring period 2022/23, the net number of dwellings have decreased compared to previous monitoring periods.
+The majority of sites being permitted during this period were small sites.
+This is to be expected as the majority of the sites that fall within Shoreham Harbour Western Harbour Arm were granted permission earlier in the plan period and are now being delivered along with the two strategic allocations in the Adur Local Plan (New Monks Farm and West Sompting).
+Looking longer term past this current plan period, the Council has no way of addressing the main constraint which is a tightly drawn boundary, environmental constraints and very limited land availability.
+However the emerging Adur Local Plan will take a positive approach to maximising the opportunities available to facilitate housing delivery and continue to work with neighbouring authorities to jointly address strategic planning and development issues.